JumaJuiceTime/CairnHack/adventures/conversions/the-sky-blind-spire.md

 - Exits in all directions.

 ### Skeleton
-6 HP, 2 Armor, 10 STR, 13 DEX, 12 WIL, sword (d6).
+6 HP, 2 Armor, 10 STR, 13 AGL, 12 PRS, sword (d6).
 - Shatters at 0 STR, but reforms next turn unless pieces are kept apart.
 - Falls into a pile of bones if idols are destroyed, but this will summon an angry spectral mentor.

 ### Hungry Spirits (room 13)
-6 HP, 5 STR, 12 DEX, 15 WIL
+6 HP, 5 STR, 12 AGL, 15 PRS
 - Invisible.
-Save WIL vs. possession when asleep here or suffer _critical damage_.
+Save PRS vs. possession when asleep here or suffer _critical damage_.

 ### Mentor
-15 HP, 18 WIL, Lightning blast (d6, ignores armor)
+15 HP, 18 PRS, Lightning blast (d6, ignores armor)
 - Immune to physical attacks.

 ## 14. Room